Abnormal psychology: Cognitive behavioural therapy (Ellis and Beck)

 Cognitive behavioural therapy (CBT) aims to influence thought and cognition (Beck, 1977).
 This form of therapy relies on not only the components of behavioral therapy as mentioned before, but also the elements of cognitive psychology.
 This relies on not only the clients behavioral problems that could have arisen from conditioning, but also their negative schemas and distorted perceptions of the world around them.
-These negative schemas may cause distress in the life of the patient; for example, the schemas may give them unrealistic expectations for how well they should perform at their job, or how they should look physically.
+These negative schemas may cause distress in the patient's life; for example, they may lead to unrealistic expectations about how well they should perform at work or how they should look.
 When these expectations are not met, it will often result in maladaptive behaviors, such as depression, obsessive compulsions, and anxiety.
-With CBT, the goal is to change the schemas that are causing the stress in the patients life, and replace them with more realistic ones.
-Once the negative schemas have been replaced, it will hopefully cause a remission of the patients symptoms.
-CBT is considered particularly effective in the treatment of depression, and has even been used in recent years in group settings.
-It is felt that using CBT in a group setting aids in giving its members a sense of support, and decreasing the likelihood of them dropping out of therapy before the treatment has had time to work properly.
-CBT has been found to be an effective treatment for many patients, even those who do not have diseases and disorders typically thought of as psychiatric ones.
+With CBT, the goal is to change the schemas causing stress in the patient's life and replace them with more realistic ones.
+Once the negative schemas have been replaced, this will hopefully lead to remission of the patient's symptoms.
+CBT is considered particularly effective in the treatment of depression and has even been used in recent years in group settings.
+It is felt that using CBT in a group setting aids in giving its members a sense of support and decreasing the likelihood of them dropping out of therapy before the treatment has had time to work properly.
+CBT is an effective treatment for many patients, even those who do not have diseases and disorders typically thought of as psychiatric ones.
 For example, patients with the disease multiple sclerosis have found a lot of help using CBT.
-The treatment often helps the patients cope with the disorder they have, and how they can adapt to their new lives without developing new problems, such as depression, or negative schemas about themselves.
+The treatment often helps the patients cope with the disorder they have and how they can adapt to their new lives without developing new problems, such as depression or negative schemas about themselves.

 According to RAND, therapies are difficult to provide to all patients in need.
 A lack of funding and understanding of symptoms provides a major roadblock that is not easily avoided.
-Individual symptoms and responses to treatments vary, which creates a disconnect between patient, society, and care givers/professionals.
+Individual symptoms and responses to treatment vary, creating a disconnect among patients, society, and caregivers/professionals.